 Brass is, without a doubt, one of the most used materials on the planet.
 In fact, the probability that you will interact with the metal alloy somehow before even leaving your house is ridiculously high.
 Door knobs, musical instruments, furniture, taps, bathroom fixtures – you just name it.
 Even more interesting is that the use of brass material supersedes household use and has become a mainstay in many industries, including the rapid prototyping industry.
 In this brass material guide, we will examine some of these brass properties and uses in this article.
-Also, you will learn of the different types and grades of brass.
+Also, you will learn about the different types and grades of brass.
 There’s more.
 We will also overview some relevant tips for choosing a brass material for rapid prototyping.

 Properties of Brass